El Pito (I'll Never Go Back to Georgia)

 "El Pito (I'll Never Go Back to Georgia)" is a 1965 Latin and soul fusion or Latin boogaloo song, co-written by Jimmy Sabater and Joe Cuba.
 It was popularized by the Joe Cuba Sextet, featuring Cheo Feliciano on vocals.
 In many instances, the song is referred to as being exclusively Joe Cuba's.

-The song is characterized for its bilingual lyrics and urban sound, all part of the Latin boogaloo music style of the late 1960s in New York City.
+The song is characterized for its bilingual lyrics and urban sound, all part of the Latin boogaloo music style of the 1960s in New York City.

 Writing and composition

 The "I'll Never Go Back to Georgia" chant was taken from Dizzy Gillespie's intro to the Afro-Cuban jazz standard "Manteca".
 The piece refers to racial tensions in the United States.